lipkem/Lazor_Project/README.md

 # Lazor Project

-This Python project provides a set of tools to analyze and visualize data related to healthcare metrics.
-The tool can process large CSV datasets, perform statistical analysis, and generate visualizations.
+This Python project provides a simple code that takes a bff imput file that represents the elements of a level in a game of Lazors and outputs a solution in the form of a text file with a grid of A blocks (reflection blocks), B blocks (opaque blocks), and C blocks (refraction blocks).

 ## Installation